 Since 2013, Williamson County Schools have been working on ways to create a culture of kindness in our schools.
 After developing the slogan BE NICE, WCS began printing t-shirts and signs with the mantra.
 As the message spread, photos of students, teachers, celebrities, and professional athletes holding the BE NICE sign began to appear on social media, and schools began to report a change in student behavior.
 The BE NICE message continues making a real difference!

 Meet the School Counselors

-Mrs. King and Mrs. Rahimi-Gleason are our full-time Creekside guidance counselors.
-Both Mrs. King and Mrs. Rahimi-Gleason are ready to support the needs of all Creekside students, staff, and community members.
+Mrs. Williamson and Mrs. Rahimi-Gleason are our full-time Creekside guidance counselors.
+Both Mrs. Williamson and Mrs. Rahimi-Gleason are ready to support the needs of all Creekside students, staff, and community members.
 They address the needs of our students through various direct and indirect services that aim to support all students’ social, emotional, and academic needs as well as teach them character traits that will help them grow into productive, respectful citizens.